buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcPlate.md

 # IfcPlate

 An _IfcPlate_ is a planar and often flat part with constant thickness.
 A plate may carry loads between or beyond points of support, or provide stiffening.
-The location of the plate (being horizontal, vertical or sloped) is not relevant to its definition.
+The location of the plate (being horizontal, vertical or sloped) is not relevant to its definition.<!-- end of definition -->

 Plates are normally made of steel, other metallic material, or by glass panels.
 However the definition of _IfcPlate_ is material independent and specific material information shall be handled by using _IfcRelAssociatesMaterial_ to assign a material specification to the _IfcPlate_.